UFC 10: The Tournament: Predictions & Analysis

 A few statistical edges stand out.
 Frye throws significantly more leather — a 5.2 sig. strike per minute gap.
 Frye is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Coleman has tighter striking defense, making opponents miss more often.

 The Pick: Don Frye over Mark Coleman.
-We're leaning Frye here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Frye at 75%.

 Mark Coleman vs Gary Goodridge